awsdocs/aws-elemental-mediatailor-user-guide/doc_source/setting-up.md

 # Setting Up AWS Elemental MediaTailor<a name="setting-up"></a>

-Before you start using MediaTailor, complete the following steps\.
+Before you start using AWS Elemental MediaTailor, complete the following steps\.

 **Topics**
 + [Signing Up for AWS](setting-up-aws-sign-up.md)